Building a Sustainable Future | Decarbonizing the Built Environment

 About Saint-Gobain

 Worldwide leader in light and sustainable construction, Saint-Gobain designs, manufactures and distributes materials and services for the construction and industrial markets.
 Its integrated solutions for the renovation of public and private buildings, light construction and the decarbonization of construction and industry are developed through a continuous innovation process and provide sustainability and performance.
-The Group’s commitment is guided by its purpose, “MAKING THE WORLD A BETTER HOME”.
+The Group, celebrating its 360th anniversary in 2025, remains more committed than ever to its purpose “MAKING THE WORLD A BETTER HOME”.

 Committed to achieving net zero carbon emissions by 2050